tucats/ego/README.md

 ### Authentication
 If you do nothing else, the server will start up and support a username of "admin" and a password of "password" as the required Basic authentication.
 You can specify a JSON file that contains a map of valid names instead with the `--users` option.
-For example, if this file contained:

-    {
-         "admin" : "popcorn",
-         "user"  : "snazzy"
-    }

 The server would allow two usernames (_admin_ and _user_) with the associated passwords.
 Additionally, if a rest call is received with an Authentication value of token followed